Welcome to the Catholic Diocese of Auckland Religious Education Team.

 Ko Erin Frances Fa’aui toku ingoa.

 The mission “Katorika Maori” draws on Erin’s past experience in working with Catholic Maori in Mangere.
 Erin invites and accompanies Maori in Tamaki Makaurau (Auckland) in rediscovering their faith and developing a relationship with God.
 Visitation with individuals and whanau (families) to build a whanau network to provide awhi (assistance) and a sense of belonging is a major part of Erin’s work.
-Erin’s work includes ‘kanohi ki te kanohi’ (face to face) dialogue, whanau hui (family gatherings), wananga (formation), noho marae (marae stays) and sacramental preparation.
+This includes ‘kanohi ki te kanohi’ (face to face) dialogue, whanau hui (family gatherings), wananga (formation), noho marae (marae stays) and sacramental preparation.

 Role: Whānau Faith Support